SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-analyst/README.md

 Data analysts may work with reports, datasets, semantic models, Power Query, Dataflows Gen2, simple transformations, and exploratory analysis.
 They are not only expected to create charts, but also to understand what the data means, what assumptions are being made, and what conclusions can or cannot be supported.

-This pathway uses the **HDB Resales** sandbox dataset and report as the common learning artefact.
+This pathway uses the **HDB Resales** sandbox dataset and related learning templates as the common learning artefacts.

 ## Who this pathway is for